Phenomenology of a massive quantum field in a cosmological quantum spacetime: Amplitude of quantum fluctuations

-Our aim will be then to derive expression for the number of particle $N_k$ in the adiabatic regime.
-By substituting the mode function $\underline{v}_k$ and its derivative, $\underline{v}^\prime_k$, from Eqs.~(\ref{v-vprime1}) and (\ref{v-vprime2}) in expression above, we obtain the number of particles up to the 4th adiabatic order, as
+Our aim is to derive an expression for the number of particle ${\cal N}_{k}$ in the adiabatic regime.
+By substituting the mode functions $\underline{u}_{k}$ and their derivatives, $\underline{u}_{k}^{\prime}$, from Eqs.~(\ref{v-vprime1}) and (\ref{v-vprime2}) into expression above, we obtain the number of particles up to the fourth adiabatic order as